daftspaniel/simplepythonapps/README.md

 1. Clock - a super simple clock.
 2. Scratchpad - a small text window that saves the text automatically.

-## Coming soon

-1. Newsticker - show stories from RSS reader newsboat.
+3. News - terminal app that shows a random story from the newsboat RSS reader database.